-How many visitors does your site attract?
+How many visitors does your website attract?
 By checking the sessions, you will understand how many users visit your site.
 You can select a specific date, and you will see the number of visitors on that particular day or period.
 Sessions record every time a visitor accesses the site.
 You can have several sessions from the same person as every time a user browses the website it counts.

 The number of users:

-check how many users visited at least one time.
-The users' parameter indicates the number of visitors who accessed the site at least once.
+Check how many users visited at least one time.
+The users parameter indicates the number of visitors who accessed the site at least once.
 The difference between the users and the sessions is typically the number of return visits that each user had to the site.
 Therefore, the more the number of returning customers you get, the more satisfied and engaged the visitor is.

-3. Examine the Behavior of Users
+Examine the Behavior of Users